Lucas-TA/Lucas-TA/README.md

 Aspiring Front-End Developer seeking a career transition.
 Passionate about technology and continual skill acquisition.
 A dedicated problem solver and enthusiast for challenges.

+I also serve as a volunteer Front-End Developer, contributing to the development of a website for a school theater project.
+I possess expertise in key technologies for web development.

 ## 💫 Liitle Bit More About Me
 <p>🔭 I'm currently working on <a href="https://projetojovememcena.com.br/" target="_blank">Projeto Jovem em Cena</a></p>
 <p>🌱 I'm currently learning Vue.js, React, TypeScript</p>